InSunc/avai/README.md

-# Car automation for paraplegics
+# Car platform automation for paraplegics